 Below the drift and other surficial materials is a thick sequence of layered rocks formed from deposits of rivers and shallow seas that alternately covered the state during the last 600 million years.
 The geologic map (Figure 3) shows the geologic units which form the surface of this rock sequence.
 These rocks are Pennsylvanian in age and are mainly shales.
-The Pennsylvanian rocks act as an aquiclude and have little or no potential for the production of water.
+Although the Pennsylvanian rocks usually act as an aquiclude, sandstone layers within the Cherokee Group provide several wells in the eastern and southern half of the county with fair yields (5 to 20 gpm).
+The thickness of these sandstone units are quite variable and the depth of wells drilled into them vary in depth between 300 and 400 feet.
+The water drawn from these wells is of uniformly poor quality, with total dissolved solids concentrations ranging from 1500 to over 2500 mg/l and sulfate concentrations that generally exceed 1000 mg/l.

-Underlying the Pennsylvanian aquiclude is a sequence of older rocks, portions of which form the three major rock aquifers below Appanoose County.
-This sequence and its water-bearing characteristics is shown in Table 1.
+Underlying the Pennsylvanian aquiclude is a sequence of older rocks, portions of which form the major rock aquifers beneath Lucas County.
+This sequence and its water-bearing characteristics are shown in Table 1.

-Examples of the rock units encountered in several wells at various locations in Appanoose County are indexed and illustrated in Figures 7 and 8.
+Examples of the rock units encountered in several wells at various locations in Lucas County are indexed and illustrated in Figures 7 and 8.
 The geologic unit that supplies ground water and the rate of yield are shown for each well.